FreakyAli/Maui.FreakyControls/README.md

 | iOS             | iOS 11.0+ |
 | Android    | API 23+ (Marshmallow)    |

+## Documentation

+For more details and API documentation check our [Wiki](https://github.com/FreakyAli/MAUI.FreakyControls/wiki)

+## Installation

 Add our [NuGet](https://www.nuget.org/packages/FreakyControls) package or

 Run the following command to add nuget to your .Net MAUI app: